 30 November, 1919

-The race was on to reach Rangoon before Poulet, as no aircraft had previously landed their prior.
-After following the Irrawaddy River, they made their way into Rangoon following the railway.
-They were greeted by the Lieutenant-Governor of Burma Sir Reginald Craddock, and his wife Lady Craddock, who ensured they got an early night after their trying journey.
-On leaving Rangoon, the small racecourse that acted as a makeshift runway proved a challenge, as they barely cleared fences and treetops.
+They were greeted by the Lieutenant-Governor of Burma Sir Reginald Craddock and his wife Lady Craddock, who ensured they got an early night after their trying journey.
+On leaving Rangoon the following morning, the small racecourse that acted as a makeshift runway proved a challenge, as they barely cleared fences and treetops.
 Ross reported that if they had been a foot lower disaster would have fallen upon them.

 The first two images below – showing the Vimy and Caudron side by side in Rangoon, and the Shwedagon Pagoda in the background – are credited to Keith Smith and held in the State Library of South Australia’s wonderful digitised Smith brothers collection.
 The final image shows the same spot today, in the shadow of modern-day Yangon’s towering golden pagoda (which the Smith crew could see above the jungle from dozens of miles away).